Privacy Policy

 Account data: While you’re a customer + 1 year

-Billing records: Up to 10 years (legal requirement under §§ 147 AO, 257 HGB)
+Billing records (invoices, orders, payments, balance ledger): 10 years (legal requirement under §§ 147 AO, 257 HGB)

 Data is deleted or anonymised once the retention purpose expires and no statutory retention obligation prevents deletion.
+All retention windows are enforced by an automated daily job — they are not maintained by hand.

 Your rights